-The functions of members of the Constitutional Court are incompatible with any other public function or any private or professional activity.
+The functions of members of the Constitutional Court are incompatible with any other public function and with any private professional activity, under reserve of the exceptions provided for by the organic law.

-The members of the Constitutional Court take an oath in the course of a solemn ceremony presided over by the President of the Republic, before the National Assembly and the Supreme Court meeting.
+The members of the Constitutional Court take an oath in the course of a solemn ceremony presided over by the President of the Republic, before the Parliament, and the three Judicial Court, Administrative [Court] and [Court] of Accounts[,] together.